 ii Regulatory framework

 In the UK, insurers and reinsurers have, since 1 January 2016, functioned under the Solvency II Directive (Solvency II)7 in respect of their insurance and reinsurance activities.
-This is applied in the UK by the FSMA (as amended) and the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO),8 which deliver the structure for the regulation of insurance and reinsurance activities.
-The directly applicable Solvency II delegated acts, which also apply in the UK, provide comprehensive guidelines on solvency and capital calculations, governance and reporting (including the use of these requirements at group level).
+Following the UK's exit from the EU (Brexit),8 the UK has retained the laws, regulations and rules that originally implemented Solvency II, insofar as possible, and has replicated EU Regulations made under Solvency II in UK law and regulation to ensure the regime continued to operate efficiently.9 Like its EU equivalent, the UK Solvency II regime is also applied in the UK principally by FSMA (as amended) and the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO) among other statutory instruments and rules,10 which deliver the structure for the regulation of insurance and reinsurance activities.
+The directly applicable Solvency II delegated acts that used to apply prior to Brexit have also been transposed into UK law and continue to apply.
+They provide comprehensive guidelines on solvency and capital calculations, governance and reporting (including the use of these requirements at group level).

 The FCA handbook and the PRA rulebook provide rules and guidance on governance, capital and conduct of business obligations.

-The Insurance Distribution Directive (IDD)9 is the EU's framework for regulating insurance intermediaries and distributors.
-The IDD entered into effect on 22 February 2016. and became effective in the UK on 1 October 2018 (through domestic legislation and through FCA rules.10 The IDD and the corresponding UK legislative requirements deal with the authorisation, 'passporting' and general regulatory requirements for insurance and reinsurance intermediaries and distributors.
+The Insurance Distribution Directive (IDD)11 is the EU's framework for regulating insurance intermediaries and distributors.
+The IDD entered into effect on 22 February 2016 and became effective in the UK on 1 October 2018 through domestic legislation and through FCA rules.12 Following Brexit, the UK has used statutory instruments to replicate IDD Regulations in UK law and regulation.13 The IDD and the corresponding UK legislative requirements deal with the authorisation, 'passporting' and general regulatory requirements for insurance and reinsurance intermediaries and distributors.
 It also encompasses organisational and business requirements for insurance and reinsurance undertakings.

 iii Principle of 'regulated activities'